Bregada

-Bregada (ꦧꦽꦒꦢ), more fully as bregada kaprajuritan is an art of soldiering that originated in the Mataram Sultanate.
+Bregada (ꦧꦽꦒꦢ from brigade "brigade") more fully as bregada kaprajuritan is an art of soldiering that originated in the Mataram Sultanate.
 It adapts military elements to Javanese culture.
 Unlike other forms of soldiering, bregada usually appears as an army that is generally deployed during traditional ceremonies or folk festivals, such as Grebeg or merti dusun.
-The word bregada comes from the word "brigade."
 There are currently 4 categories of bregada active in Yogyakarta: bregada Keraton Yogyakarta, bregada Keraton Surakarta, bregada Pura Pakualaman, as well as bregada formed independently by the community, called bregada rakyat (or People's bregada).

 History

 The development of the bregada (a traditional Javanese military formation) is closely tied to the history of the Mataram Sultanate.
 From its inception, the Mataram Sultanate established a formidable and resilient military force, as evidenced during the Siege of Batavia in 1628 and 1629, when Mataram troops laid siege to the Dutch East India Company (VOC) stronghold in Batavia.
 The military prowess of the Sultanate was a key factor in its power and influence in the region.
 However, the Mataram Sultanate eventually split during the reign of Pakubuwana III, a consequence of the Third Javanese War of Succession.
 This conflict culminated in the signing of the Treaty of Giyanti on February 13, 1755, between Pakubuwana III and Prince Mangkubumi I. The treaty officially divided the Mataram Sultanate into two separate entities: the Surakarta Sunanate and the Ngayogyakarta Sultanate.